scottvrosenthal/ironchef-demo/README.md

 Demo has examples of:

+  - how the `iron_chef` gem makes it to automate sever setups with chef solo
-  - how to update & install yum packages for base server setups
+  - update & install yum packages for base server setups
   - set up the nginx repo and installs nginx from the repo
   - uses nodes and roles to show the flexiblity